PASSIONLab/BELLA/README.md

 BELLA is a computationally-efficient and highly-accurate long-read to long-read aligner and overlapper.
 BELLA implements a k-mer seed based approach for finding overlaps between pairs of reads.
 The feasibility of this approach has been demonstrated through a mathematical model based on Markov chains.
 To achieve fast overlapping without sketching, BELLA exploits sparse matrix-matrix multiplication and utilizes high-performance software and libraries developed for this sparse matrix subroutine.
 BELLA applies a simple yet novel procedure for pruning k-mers.
 We demonstrated that this reliable k-mer selection procedure retains nearly all valuable information with high probability.
 Our overlap detection has been coupled with state-of-the-art [seed-and-extend banded-alignment methods](https://github.com/seqan/seqan).

+## Copyright Notice

+Berkeley Efficient Long-Read to Long-Read Aligner and Overlapper (BELLA), Copyright (c) 2018, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Dept. of Energy) Giulia Guidi and Marco Santambrogio.
+All rights reserved.

+If you have questions about your rights to use or distribute this software, please contact Berkeley Lab's Innovation & Partnerships Office at IPO@lbl.gov.

+NOTICE.
+This Software was developed under funding from the U.S. Department of Energy and the U.S. Government consequently retains certain rights.
+As such, the U.S. Government has been granted for itself and others acting on its behalf a paid-up, nonexclusive, irrevocable, worldwide license in the Software to reproduce, distribute copies to the public, prepare derivative works, and perform publicly and display publicly, and to permit other to do so.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.